janaSunrise/pong-video-game-lua/README.md

 - Run it using `love .` command.
 And boom!
 It should work :)

+### Note

+Credits given to Colton Odgen at harvard university, inside the files.
+The comments are added, as per his code in the class, for credits, and also better understanding, and notes.

 <div align="center">
   Made by Sunrit Jana with <3
 </div>